- Rail Trail

 The rail trail was developed by the Walhalla Goldfields Railway and opened in 1999.

-The current Walhalla Goldfields Railway strategic plan for the railway reserve will see the it developed for the extension of the railway from Walhalla to Erica.
+The current Walhalla Goldfields Railway strategic plan for the railway reserve would see it developed as an extension of the railway from Walhalla to Erica.

 Rail Line History

 Gold was discovered at Walhalla in 1863, and created an impetus to build a railway.
-A campaign started in the 1880’s, but it wasn’t until 1910 that a narrow gauge line was opened from Moe to Walhalla.
-However by the time the line was finished, the gold had started to peter out, and the miners used the railway to leave the area.
-The line was closed in stages, and the final section from Moe to Erica was closed in 1954.
+A campaign started in the 1880s, but it wasn’t until 1910 that a narrow-gauge line was opened from Moe to Walhalla.
+However, by the time the line was finished, the gold had started to peter out, and the miners used the railway to leave the area.
+The line was closed in stages, and the final section, from Moe to Erica, was closed in 1954.
 The wonderful concrete and steel bridge at Thomson was almost used by the army for demolition training, but a campaign by the Walhalla Goldfields Railway group finally succeeded in overturning that decision.
-The railway is open between Thomson and Walhalla with a collection of completely restored rolling stock, and bikes can be carried on board.
+The railway is open between Thomson and Walhalla with a collection of restored rolling stock, and bikes can be carried on board.

 Nearby Trails